CURLOPT_TIMEOUT

 timeout - the maximum time in

-few minutes risk aborting perfectly normal operations.
-This option may cause
+limiting operations risk aborting perfectly normal operations.

 If both CURLOPT_TIMEOUT(3) and CURLOPT_TIMEOUT_MS(3) are set, the

-value set last will be used.
+value set last is used.

-CURLOPT_LOW_SPEED_TIME(3) or using CURLOPT_PROGRESSFUNCTION(3) to
+CURLOPT_LOW_SPEED_LIMIT(3), CURLOPT_LOW_SPEED_TIME(3) or using

-implement your own timeout logic.
+CURLOPT_PROGRESSFUNCTION(3) to implement your own timeout logic.

 DEFAULT

-Default timeout is 0 (zero) which means it never times out during transfer.
+0 (zero) which means it never times out during transfer.

 PROTOCOLS